 It might be an overly used and clichéd analogy, but I make no apologies.
-The ITSM industry finally needs to see all of the people-related stuff (80% of the iceberg) that’s hidden out of sight below the waterline.
+The ITSM industry finally needs to see all of the people-related stuff (the people issues that make up 80% of the iceberg) that’s hidden out of sight below the waterline.
 AND to do something about it!

 Unfortunately, we don’t talk about it.